-The Center for Global Education is open from Monday to Friday, 8am-5pm.
+The Center for Global Education is open from Monday to Friday, 8am-4pm.
 We are located at 48 E. Jefferson House (Abe House).
-Our phone number is (630)-637-5132.
+Our phone number is (630) 637-5132.
 If you wish to meet with Jesús regarding a specific issue, we would encourage you to make an appointment.
 His office hours will be announced during orientation and will be posted in Abe House.
 Be sure to bring your passport and travel documents with you when you visit the office, especially if your question is about visa regulations.
 We are always glad to answer your questions and we look forward to the year ahead.

 Ms. Kimberly Larsson, Executive Director for the Center for Global Education, Assistant Dean of International Student Recruitment and Admissions ext.
-5289 Mr. Jesús Velasco, International Student Advisor ext.
+5289 Mr. Jesús Velasco, Assistant Director, International Student Services and Engagement ext.
 5299 Ms. Kate Pope, Director, English Language Institute ext.
-5271 Ms. Whitney Ewing, Education Abroad Advisor ext.
-5899 Ms. Megan Otermat, Asst.
-Director of International Admission ext.
-5293 Ms. Cassandra Cronin, Academic Advisor ext.
-5692 Mr. Mateo Gonzalez, English Language Institute Graduate Assistan t ext.
-5127 Ms. Paige Dean, International Student Services Graduate Assistant ext.
+5271 Ms. Whitney Ewing, Assistant Director, Education Abroad Advisor ext.
+5899 Ms. Cassandra Cronin, Academic Advisor ext.
+5692 Ms. Paige Dean, International Student Services Graduate Assistant ext.
 5447